jeffj0110/Crypto_Trading_Bot/readme.txt

+2024 Nov 6
+# Updated code to run with Python version 3.12.7

 # Setup to run this code
 - You don't need any logins for Yahoo or Yahoo Finance
 - Access to their market data is free, but it will be delayed